NineLord/AnimationAssignment4/README.md

 4. If everything pass successfully got to the destination folder and launch the project.
 5. Set sandBox as a startup project and compile the project (it could take few mineutes);
 6. You have 3 object in the scene you can switch objects with '1' and '2' keys and move them with the mouse.

+This project demonstrate collision detection between two objects in 3D.